mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > The meaning is not in the words,
-> Yet it responds to the inquiring impulse.
+> yet it responds to the inquiring impulse.

 #### Commentary: